openbabel/documentation/Installation/install.rst

 * CMake 2.4 or newer

     Open Babel uses CMake as its build system.
-CMake is a open source cross-platform build system from KitWare.
+CMake is an open source cross-platform build system from KitWare.

     You need to install CMake 2.4 or newer.
 This is available as a binary package from the KitWare website; alternatively, it may be available through your package manager (on Linux).
 If necessary, you can also compile it yourself from the source code.